Age: Almost 63

 Captain Elbert, Highway Safety Bureau, conducted the investigation and charged Carpenter with failing to yield to the detective’s right of way and Reckless Driving.

-Detective Seebohm was survived by his wife, Sadie (58), a daughter (37) and his siblings: Alma, Lawrence, Cincinnati Police Major John S. Seebohm (RET), Emma, and Eva.
-He was buried in Section 115, Lot 397, Grave 1, Spring Grove Cemetery.
 Sadie joined her husband one day shy of five years later in 1952.
-Major Seebohm marched in every Cincinnati Police Memorial Parade until he died at 94 years of age in 1973.
+Major Seebohm marched in every Cincinnati Police Memorial Parade until his death at 94 years of age in 1973.

-If you have any information, artifacts, archives, or images with regard to this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If anyone has any information, artifacts, or photographs with regard to this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 This narrative was researched and revised January 18, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.